 Step 5.
 Press the brake pedal a couple of times to seat the new pads against the rotor and you’re done.

-Pretty easy motorcycle maintenance, huh?
-Next, it’s time to swap out the front brake pads on your Honda dirt bike.
+Ready to swap out the front brake pads on your Honda dirt bike?
 Watch the video above to see how to change the front brake pads on a Honda CRF450R.